 - Permanent U.S. residents

 At all levels, employment-based visa cases involve some consideration of how the visa approval could affect American workers or impact upon their interests.
 Your employment visa attorney will have insights into how this affects your case in your area.
 Below are a few points to consider.

-Prevailing vs. Actual Wage
+Prevailing vs Actual Wage

 Availability of Employment-based Visas

 Employment-based visas are primarily available only for professional-level positions, where you’re looking for skilled workers to grow your business and fill a skills gap.
 There is an understanding that there are sufficient American workers for non-professional positions.
 An experienced employment visa attorney can advise you on available immigration employment visas in your area.

 Nonimmigrant Employment Based Visas